scottnmarkley/scottnmarkley.github.io/Projects/NZA.md

 ### Zoning Snapshots
 In addition to helping build the Atlas, I have also helped generate the NZA's [Zoning Snapshot series](https://www.zoningatlas.org/snapshots).
-These data visualizations summarize how zoning rules like allowed unit densities, minimum lot sizes, accessory dwelling unit allowances, and minimum parking requirements break down across jurisdictions within metropolitan regions.
+These data visualizations summarize how zoning rules like allowed unit densities, minimum lot sizes, accessory dwelling unit (ADU) allowances, and minimum parking requirements break down across jurisdictions within metropolitan regions.

 For example, looking at the snapshot figures for Metro Austin, Texas below, we can see that across Metro Austin's 54 jurisdictions with zoning authority, only 15 percent of the land area is subject to zoning regulations.
 And within that portion, we can see that a plurality of land is designated for mixed residential and non-residential uses.
 Unlike most other states, in Texas, unincorporated counties do not usually have zoning power, hence the large portion of unzoned jurisdiction land here.